Sardinia: What to know before you go

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
+Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Before I began planning our trip to Sardinia, I’ll admit that I knew virtually nothing about it.
-Now that we’ve been, I can report that the Italian island is most certainly great for families, but it is more than a beach getaway: It’s a rustic escape to a place where time moves slowly and you can truly exhale.
+Now that we’ve been, I can report that the Italian island is most certainly great for families, but it is more than a beach getaway — it’s a rustic escape to a place where time moves slowly and you can truly exhale.

 Here’s what I’ve learned.

-When to Visit Sardinia
+When to visit Sardinia

 Sardinia is a seasonal destination.
-Many airline routes and many hotels are only open between May and October, with July and August as the peak tourist season.
+Many airline routes and many hotels are only open between May and October, with July and August being the peak tourist season.
 We visited in July and didn’t find it crowded, even though it was the busiest time of year.
-The weather was glorious: mid- to high-20s, sunny with warm Mediterranean waters.
+The weather was glorious: mid to high-20s, sunny with warm Mediterranean waters.
 In the inland mountains, the temperatures dipped into the low 20s.

-Despite what most tourists prefer, I think a winter visit could be lovely; it rarely gets below freezing.
+Despite what most tourists prefer, I think a winter visit could be lovely — it rarely gets below freezing.
 You’ll just have to plan everything in advance and know that many restaurants and sites will be closed.

 The boutique hotel featured an idyllic location that was equally suited for exploration and for swinging in a hammock with a glass of wine in hand.
 Best of all, my daughter loved it as much as I did.
 She spent hours floating in the natural rock pool while I read an entire novel.
 How often do you get to finish a book on holiday?

-What Makes Sardinia Special
+What makes Sardinia special